Home

 While you have less control, the fact that your swing should have the ball going straight as possible will alleviate potential bad shots, thereby reducing penalties.

-As you improve your golfing skills, you can then move towards the middle choice of multipurpose balls which will start to give you a bit more control over the flight of the ball.
-Soon enough you will be at the skill level to actually steer it in different directions to make more successful shots.
+As you improve your golfing skills, you can then start to move towards the middle choice of multipurpose balls which will start to give you a bit more control over the flight of the ball.
+Soon enough you will be at the skill level to actually steer the ball in different directions to make more successful shots.

 Good golfers want as much control as possible so that they can steer the ball to the left or to the right, depending on their intended direction.
 Beginners should only be concerned about driving every last yard they can from their shots, and in a straight direction.